 C-Science Commuter Parking Lot Expansion

 The existing C-Science commuter parking lot on the Kent Campus is being expanded to accommodate space for an additional one hundred forty (140) cars in the adjacent Johnston Drive parking lot.
-Perrin Asphalt Company's construction resumed this spring, as weather permits.
+Perrin Asphalt Company's construction will resume as weather permits.
 This project was designed by Environmental Design Group, LLC.
 This General Contracting project is being managed via OAKS-CI.

 Dix Stadium and Murphy-Mellis Fields Turf Replacements

 The Dix Stadium (Football) and Murphy-Mellis (Field Hockey) fields have reached beyond their life expectancies and are presenting both drainage and safety concerns.
 The Dix Stadium Field will be replaced with an infill turf system with minor modifications to base and drainage systems.
-The Murphy-Mellis Field will be replaced with low profile turf.
-The contract awards are pending for the Apparent Low Bidders, AstroTurf Corporation and SCG Fields, LLC, for this project which was designed by ThenDesign Architecture, Ltd. This General Contracting Project is being managed via OAKS-CI.
+The Murphy-Mellis Field is being replaced with low profile turf; SCG Fields on-site work continues through early August.
+The contract was recently awarded for the Dix Stadium field to AstroTurf Corporation and on-site construction must be completed by August 1.
+This project was designed by ThenDesign Architecture, Ltd. This General Contracting Project is being managed via OAKS-CI.

 East Liverpool Mary Patterson Building Nursing Office Renovation

 The project involves the renovation of ten (10) private offices in the Mary Patterson Building for the faculty and administrative functions of the Kent State University at East Liverpool Nursing Program.
-The contract was recently awarded to Alex Downie & Sons Co., for this project which was designed in-house by the Office of the University Architect.
-On-site construction is underway this summer.
+Alex Downie & Sons Company's on-site construction is underway this summer.
+This project was designed in-house by the Office of the University Architect.
 This Capitally-funded, General Contracting project is being managed via OAKS-CI.

 East Liverpool Puriton Hall Window Replacement

 At the East Liverpool Campus, the windows in Purinton Hall are being replaced with an energy-efficient, thermally-broken, fixed aluminum storefront system with insulated glazing.
-AB Specialties, Inc. dba AB Window and Door's on-site construction continues through summer for this project that was designed in-house by the Office of the University Architect.
+AB Specialties, Inc. dba AB Window and Door's on-site construction continues through summer.
+This project was designed in-house by the Office of the University Architect.
 This Capitally-funded, General Contracting project is being managed via OAKS-CI.